Skip to Content

 What is FFMPEG?

 FFMPEG is an open-source command-line software used for video recording, converting, compression, and streaming across multiple platforms.
+It's one of the most reputable compression tools out there and highly efficient.

 Make sure you have FFMPEG installed on your machine.
 You can follow the installation instructions below depending on your environment.

-Install FFMPEG on Windows
+How to Install FFMPEG

 To install FFMPEG on a Ubuntu Linux environment, make sure you have all of the latest packages installed first: